 In addition to his professional pursuits, Mark has spearheaded numerous philanthropic endeavors resulting in honors from elected officials at the local, state, and federal levels of government across America.
 As a result of his successes, from 2012 to 2017, he was selected to serve five-consecutive terms as a Commitment Mentor to the Clinton Global Initiative University where he provided students consultation on issue advocacy and project management in furtherance of their social endeavors.
 In 2013, Mark and his wife Ismini founded StayUNITED, a nationally recognized 501(c)(3) non-profit dedicated to supporting children and youth in New York, with a focus on improving access to education and promoting civic engagement.

-Mark met his wife Ismini while he was a student at Georgetown University.
+Mark met the love of his live Ismini while he was a student at Georgetown University.
 They instantly bonded over their shared passion for service.
-They married in 2013, and have a daughter, Rafaela.
-When Mark and Ismini decided to get married, rather than having a traditional wedding reception and honeymoon, they chose to use the funds saved to finance a charitable journey across America called '50 Acts of Giving Back.'
+They married in 2013, and are the proud parents of their daughter, Rafaela.
+When Mark and Ismini decided to get married, rather than having a traditional wedding reception and honeymoon, they chose to use the funds saved to finance a charitable journey across America performing one act of kindness and each state, called '50 Acts of Giving Back.'
 Their story went viral on social media, garnering national and international media coverage.